mikaelarl/SoftwareToolsProjectTeam3/README.md

 ### Individual group member contributions:

 Mikaela: I have created a variety of visualizations for the county-level data, which can be located in the "Liquor Sales Counties.twb" Tableau workbook.
+I have also created an R-markdown file entitled "County-LevelRAnalysis.rmd," within which I contructed numerous linear models in order to estimate the causal effect of income on average dollar sales.